 The month of October-November is a feverish festival season in India.
 This year, the festival of lights (Diwali) was celebrated on 26th Oct.
-Very soon, 4 days from Diwali, is celebrated Nagula Chavithi, which is nothing but a festival to worship the Serpent Gods.
+Very soon, 4 days from Diwali, is celebrated Nagula Chavithi.
+It is nothing but a festival to worship the Serpent Gods.
 Tanthadi beach is one of less know Vizag picnic vacation spot.

 We started earlier at 6 am from Visakhapatnam (my native place) in 4 cars.
 First we reached my sister’s new apartment which is under construction at around 9am.
 Then we set for Dharapalem or Panchadarla.